tobkle/failed-payments/README.md

 The above program does the following:

+- it reads accounts records from a `-accounts` file-name.csv, which you download from your Elevate system
 - it reads payment request records from a `-from` file-name.csv, which you download from your payment provider
 - if this parameter isn't provided, it opens the csv file: failed-payments-YYYY-MM-DD.csv
 - it writes those records to a local `-db` dbname.sqlite3 database, and...